ialim0/openink/README.md

 # OpenInk

-**OpenInk** is my personal blog built with **Next.js** and hosted on **Vercel**.
+**OpenInk** is my personal blog built with **Next.js, Redis, Notion** and hosted on **Vercel**.
 It has served as my official blog since 2024, and I am now open sourcing it to share the work behind it and provide a clean, scalable blogging platform for others.

 Live site: [alimidrissou.com](https://alimidrissou.com)